Crushy/GATO/README.md

 Dev Notes
 ========

-This is meant to be used by non-programmers and should be the most intuitive thing ever to use.
+This is meant to be as intuitive as possible in order to be used by non-programmers.